imLinguin/cut-schedule-ics/README.md

 ## Availablility

-The page with callendars is currently available at https://planpk.linguin.dev
+The page with calendars is currently available at https://planpk.linguin.dev
 An CI action runs every two hours to ensure the data is up-to date and automatically deploys updated calendars as needed

 ## Running locally